-A committee established by Council in line with Section 35 of the Spatial Planning and Land Use Management Act 16 of 2013.
+A committee established by Council in line with Section 35 of the Spatial Planning and Land Use Management

+Act 16 of 2013.
 Members were appointed by the Council on 29 September 2020 for a period of 5 years.

-Responsible to consider and take decision on Category 1 application in terms of Section 16(2) of the Rustenburg Local Municipality Spatial Planning and Land Use Management By-law,2018.
+Responsible for considering and taking decision on Category 1 application in terms of Section 16(2) of the

+Rustenburg Local Municipality Spatial Planning and Land Use Management By-law, 2018.
 Members: